ctjacobs/pyqso/README.md

 Dependencies
 ------------

-PyQSO depends on the following packages:
+PyQSO depends on the following Debian packages:

 * gir1.2-gtk-3.0
 * python2.7

+The following extra packages are necessary to enable the grey line tool:

 * python-mpltoolkits.basemap
 * python-numpy
 * python-matplotlib (version 1.3.0 or later)

+The following extra package is necessary to enable Hamlib support:

+* python-libhamlib2